joba-1/WebUpdate/README.md

 # WebUpdate
-Minimal sketch running a webserver for firmware updates
+Minimal sketch running a webserver for its firmware updates on an ESP8266

 ## Required Hardware
 Runs on an ESP8266 (e.g. a NodeMCU)